josh-collinsworth/joco-sveltekit/src/routes/blog/posts/the-five-things-i-wish-somebody-had-told-me-as-a-design-student.md

 Ok, I may have gone overboard with the mixed metaphors.
 But the point is: ego is counterproductive at best and suicidal at worst.
 Take pride in your work, but don't be prideful.
 Defend your work, but don't be defensive.

 <Callout>Take pride in your work, but don’t be prideful.
-Defend your work, but don’t be defensive.</Callout>
+Defend your work, but don’t be&nbsp;defensive.</Callout>

 Like it or not, what we do—while grounded in many objective principles and disciplines—is still subjective.
 My view of green is different than yours and your feelings about this typeface are different than mine.
 Our experiences lead us to different conclusions about what we see.
 It's nobody's fault.
 Keep the end goal and target audience in mind (your client probably isn't at this point) and just move on.

 ### Only Do the Work If You Care (and Don't Care About the Money)